Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/setup-multiple-cameras.md

 # Set up multiple Cinemachine Cameras and transitions

-Set up and manage a Cinemachine environment with multiple Cinemachine Cameras:
+Set up a Cinemachine environment with multiple Cinemachine Cameras and manage [camera control and transitions](concept-camera-control-transitions.md):

-1. Create multiple Cinemachine Cameras with different properties,
+* Create multiple Cinemachine Cameras with different properties,
-2. Manage Cinemachine Camera transitions in the Cinemachine Brain, and
+* Manage Cinemachine Camera transitions in the Cinemachine Brain, and
-3. Test the transitions in Play mode.
+* Test the Live camera activation mechanism and transitions in Play mode.

 > [!NOTE]
 > Your Scene must include only one Unity Camera – a GameObject with a [Camera](https://docs.unity3d.com/Manual/class-Camera.html) component.